 Accurate Citations from Books and Articles, False Memory Syndrome, or Speech Writer Blunder?

-Mitt Romney’s speech on December 6th, 2007 called “Faith in America”, has a statement In the 26th paragraph containing a controversial statement, “I saw my Father (The Late Michigan Governor George Romney) march with Martin Luther King.”
+Mitt Romney’s speech on December 6th, 2007 called “Faith in America”, has a statement In the 26th paragraph containing the now controversial statement, “I saw my Father (The Late Michigan Governor George Romney) march with Martin Luther King.”
 Governor Romney made a similar statement on Meet the Press, when he said, “My dad marched with Martin Luther King.”

 Shortly following the speech, The Boston Phoenix reported it couldn’t find evidence that Romney and King ever marched together.
 Then Boston Globe reported Romney said his father had told him he had marched with King and that he had been using the word “saw” in a “figurative sense”.
 Romney later told reporters while campaigning in Iowa,” It’s a figure of speech and very familiar, and it’s very common.
 I saw my dad march with Martin Luther King.
 I did not see it with my own eyes, but I saw him in the sense of being aware of his participation in that great effort.”